top 100 best ski resorts in Europe 2018/2019

 It is not only a resort for off-piste, but you can also ski a total of 10km groomed slopes while enjoying the scenery.
 There is also a separate children’s area with its own lift.

-Finland - Joint No. 9 For Best Ski Resorts in Europe (4 Entries)
+Finland - Joint No. 9 For Best European Ski Resorts (4 Entries)

 Finland and snowsports go hand in hand, like any of the Nordic countries.
 Maybe especially known for great success in Cross-country skiing, and there are endless cross-country tracks to be found here.